roxanneweber/web-sprint-challenge-advanced-web-applications/README.md

 > _Complete the requests needed to execute all CRUD functions._

-- [x] Build a `axiosWithAuth` module within the utils folder to create an instance of axios with the authentication header.
+- [x] Build a `axiosWithAuth` module within the utils folder to create an instance of axios with the authentication header. --- BUILT BUT NOT WORKING

 - [ ] In `View.js`, complete `handleDelete` so that a http request is made that deletes the article with the included id.
 After successfully deleting the